 Then prioritize your list based on what's most important to you.
 Some people find it helpful to break their remodeling ideas into categories such as “Must-Have”, “Nice-to-Have”, and “If Money is No Object.”
 This can be a big help when you set your budget for the project (more on that below).

 It’s OK to begin by dreaming.
 Imagine what you want the addition to do for you: Why do you need more space (for bedrooms, storage, or entertaining)?
 Where on your home would an addition be most useful (a wing, a dormer, or a second story)?
-Keep a list, or even a Houzz Ideabook, of ideas that inspire you, even if you think they might be costly.
+Keep a list, or even a Houzz Ideabook, of ideas that inspire you.
 When you start attaching price tags to your ideas, you’ll be able to decide that the bathroom in-floor heating isn’t so important but the river rock fireplace is worth the splurge.

 Now look deeply into your pocketbook.
 How much money do you have in savings and liquid investments?
 How much equity do you have in your home that you’d be willing to borrow against?
 How is your credit rating?
 How much of a monthly payment could you add to your budget?
 To make things easy, we've written an article about the Cost of Adding a Home Addition in Portland.
 Knowing what you can afford (in general terms) will help you with the next step.